Saffir

 above normal.
 No real damage to building structures.
 Damage primarily to

-mobile homes, shrubbery, and trees.
+unanchored mobile homes, shrubbery, and trees.
 Some damage to poorly

 constructed signs.
 Also, some coastal road flooding and minor pier damage.